zzt108/vectool/README.md

-# OaiVectorStore
+# VecTool

 ## Project Overview

-The **OaiVectorStore** project is a C# based desktop application designed to streamline the process of managing files and interacting with OpenAI's vector stores.
+The **VecTool** project is a C# based desktop application designed to streamline the process of managing files and interacting with OpenAI's vector stores.
 This tool allows users to easily select folders, convert their contents into manageable `.docx` files, and upload these files to specific vector stores for use with OpenAI's models.
 It also provides functionality to manage existing vector stores and export folder contents to Markdown.

 ## Key Features